-Hello and welcome to the The Atlantic Update for Wednesday 16 May 2018, providing a weekly bulletin on developments on transatlantic travel between Europe and North America.
-The Atlantic Update is published every Wednesday morning at 06:00 BST.
+Hello and welcome to London Air Travel’s Atlantic Update providing a weekly bulletin on developments on transatlantic travel between Europe and North America.
+The Atlantic Update is published every Wednesday morning at 06:00 GMT.